louking/rrwebapp/docs/scoring-admin-reference.rst

     :Members Only:
         set this to *yes* if the results import should only consider true members of a club

-    :Average Ties:
+    :Avg Ties:
         set this to *yes* if ties should be averaged in order to determine result points

-    :Calculate Overall:
+    :Overall:
         set this to *yes* if overall placement is to be calculated.
-Generally this only applies if **Max Gender Points** is set
+Generally this only applies if **Max Gen Points** is set

-    :Calculate Divisions:
+    :Divisions:
         set this to *yes* only if division placement is to be calculated.
-Generally this only applies if **Max Division Points** is set.
+Generally this only applies if **Max Div Points** is set.
         Note Divisions must be set using :ref:`Divisions view` for this series for this to work properly.

-    :Calculate Age Grade:
+    :Age Grade:
         set this to *yes* if age grade is to be calculated and used for result scoring.
 Generally this only applies if **Order By** is set to *agtime* or *agpercent*

-    :Proportional Scoring:
+    :Place Min Races:
+        minimum number of races to have run to be awarded a place

+    :# OA Awards:
+        number of overall awards to be emphasized

+    :# Div Awards:
+        number of division awards to be emphasized

+    :Tiebreaker Options:

+        * *Head to Head Point Differential*

+          set to break tie by looking at points achieved at races run head to head

+        * *Compare Average Points*

+          set to break tie by looking at average points achieved for the top **Max Races** races

+        * *Division Tie Compare Average Overall Points*

+          set to break division tie by looking at average overall points achieved for the top **Max Races** races

+    :Other Series Options:

+        * *Proportional Scoring*

           check this if proportional scoring is to be used.
 Proportional scoring means top score gets 1 * **Multiplier**, and other scores get (top_time / this_time) * **Multiplier**

-    :Requires Club Affiliation:
+        * *Requires Club Affiliation*

           if this is checked, there must be a value in the club column which doesn't evaluate to *None* when compared against the :ref:`Club Affiliations view` data, otherwise the result doesn't get tabulated

-    :Display Club Affiliation:
+        * *Display Club Affiliation*

           if this is checked, the club affiliation is displayed in the :ref:`Standings view` and :ref:`Series Race Results view`

     :Races:
         :term:`races <race>` can be added to the :term:`series` here or in the :ref:`Races view`